ku6ryo/suzanne-detector/README.md

 Model training is done based on the procedure of [this article](https://blog.tensorflow.org/2021/01/custom-object-detection-in-browser.html).

+I used 5000 as the steps of training.

 Input image is like this.
 The dataset has variety of monkey images with different position, rotation and color.
 ![dataset](./readme_assets/plain_dataset.png)